Research Integrity, Compliance, & Ethics

 SUPPORT FOR SPH STUDENT RESEARCH ACTIVITIES

-In order to ensure compliance with federal regulations and GWU policies concerning human research protections, SPH students may not begin their projects until they have received a determination by email from ORE that they are approved to do so.
-Students should submit their project proposals to ORE through the Student Project Oversight Portal.
-ORE has prepared a Guidance Document for Faculty Advisors that provides detailed information on how faculty advisors should assist their students in navigating the processes.
-ORE has also prepared a Guidance Document for students that provides detailed instructions that students should follow in preparing for and submitting their proposals through the portal.
-ORE has exempted certain types of projects from being submitted through the portal.
-ORE issues blanket determinations (memos) on such activities and these memos can be obtained by emailing [email protected].
-Any questions regarding oversight of student projects should also be addressed to [email protected].
+To comply with federal regulations and GWU policies regarding human research protections, SPH students may not begin their projects until they have received a determination by email from ORE that they are approved to do so.
+To submit project proposals, students should use the Student Project Oversight Portal.
+ORE has provided a detailed Guidance Document for Faculty Advisors to help students navigate the processes.
+Additionally, ORE has prepared a Guidance Document for students that offers detailed instructions on preparing and submitting their proposals through the portal.
+Certain types of projects are exempted from submission through the portal.
+ORE issues blanket determinations (memos) for such student research activities, and these memos can be obtained by emailing [email protected].
+If you have any questions regarding the oversight of student projects, please contact [email protected].

-In order to ensure compliance with federal regulations and GWU policies concerning human research protections, you may not begin your project until you have received a determination by email from ORE that you are approved to do so.
+To ensure compliance with federal regulations and GWU policies concerning human research protections, you may not begin your project until you have received a determination by email from ORE that you are approved to do so.

 Questions: [email protected]